Phil Weinberg, Assault, and Domestic Violence Defense Attorney

-My various ways of defending you on your Assault or Assault DV defense will also involve, in addition to exploring your prior criminal history and any other open cases you may have, whether you were drunk, high on illegal drugs, or even impaired by legal prescription med’s, etc., how badly the alleged victim was hurt and how well that is documented, how much if any medical treatment they required, etc. It is a complex subject and I will go over all of your defense options at our Free Initial Case Evaluation and Consultation.
+My various ways of defending you on your Assault or Assault DV defense will also involve, in addition to exploring your prior criminal history and any other open cases you may have, whether you were drunk, high on illegal drugs, or even impaired by legal prescription med’s, etc., how badly the alleged victim was hurt and how well that is documented, how much if any medical treatment they required, etc. It is a complex subject and I will go over all of your defense options at our Free Initial Consultation.

 Put my 30 years’ experience successfully defending Assault and Domestic Violence charges to work for you!
 I look forward to speaking with you to go over your case in a discreet, thorough and reassuring free initial consultation.
-My clients almost always report that they feel new hope and relief after their free initial consultation and case evaluation with me.
+My clients almost always report that they feel new hope and relief after their free initial consultation with me.
 Call now. there may be some clever strategic things you and I can do today.